WebSocket client for Python with low level API options

 Most real-world WebSockets situations involve longer-lived connections.

-run_forever loop will automatically try to reconnect when a
+run_forever loop will automatically try to reconnect

 connection is lost if it is provided with a dispatcher parameter,